sarahmarshy/pgen_definitions/README.md

             Device: LPC1768
             DeviceId: 4868
 ```
-### Import Command
+### Extract Command

-Once you have a valid project file from a tool, you can use pgen's import command.
+Once you have a valid project file from a tool, you can use pgen's extract command.

 The commands usage is as follows:
 ```python